 Its is actually in the possessive form, while it’s is a contraction of either it is or it has.

 Still not sure which one form to use?
 Take the sentence and try substituting (replacing, putting in place) it is or it has in your sentence.
 Or, does it make sense for the possessive its?
 This is an easy way to work around the problem to see if it’s correct!
 In this last sentence, if you replace the it’s with it is, it makes the sentence correct.
 Its (the possessive form) wouldn’t make any sense in this case.

 A side note about apostrophes: apostrophes always replace letters that are missing.
 For example, if you write “they’re” which is the contracted form of “they are”, the apostrophe shows that the a from are is missing.
 The same is true for it’s.
 Perhaps we’ll cover this in a future blog!

 There’s no need to be afraid of using possessives in your writing or speech.
 They’re easy as pie!
 Check out Grammar Girl’s explanation of possessives, too.

 Looking for other writing tips?
 Read our past blogs about common abbreviations, the difference between who and whom, and affect vs effect!

 Is there a grammar point you’d like to see on the Bespeaking blog?
 Let us know in the comments below!

-Erin Duffin lives in Berlin, is an English teacher, yoga instructor, and must confess- even finds an extra apostrophe in her its, too, sometimes!
+Erin Duffin lives in Hamburg, is an English teacher, yoga instructor, and must confess- even finds an extra apostrophe in her its, too, sometimes!